bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 Mind ought to be affected faster than the speed of neural activations alone, which can only exert force laterally from the axons.
-We would expect there to be some manifestations of awareness that travel faster than neural activity alone, and closer to the speed of sound in saline.
+We would expect there to be some manifestations of awareness that travel faster than neural activity alone can explain, speeds closer to sound travelling in saline.

-Network regions that provide detailed patterns should be denser and more structured, but we may also see evidence of tightly synchronized areas that are closer by sea than by land.
+Network regions that provide high resolution perceptual experiences ought to be either denser or more structured, and we may expect to see evidence of tightly synchronized areas that are closer by sea than by land.

 Neurons should fire in rhythmic patterns, with lower frequency waves having broader and more global effects on perception.

-We should expect learning processes to cause change in geometric areas as well as along the network's connections.
-We should take care to not overlook this as an important mechanism, rather than a by-product of chemical signals leaking geometrically.
+We should expect learning processes like formation of memories to cause change in geometric areas as well as along the network's connections, and should take care to not overlook this as an important mechanism, rather than a by-product of chemical signals leaking into the fluid.

-Changing the position of neurons should change perceptual effects, even if netowork topology remains the same.
+If geometry is important rather than just topology, then hanging the position of neurons should have perceptual effects, even when netowork connections remain the same.

 ## Interference Mechanisms